 Starting an LLC is the dream of many entrepreneurs.
-But it’s the LLC cost that holds some of them back from pursuing that dream.
+But it’s the LLC cost that holds people back from pursuing that dream.
 So, how much does it cost to start an LLC?

 Unfortunately, there is no one answer to that question.
 This is because the cost of setting up an LLC varies from one state to the next, as do many of the annual fees.

 We’ll answer the question “how much does it cost to get an LLC?” in today’s blog post, so you can go forward with LLC formation, with confidence.

 What is an LLC

 Since we’ll be answering the question, “how much does an LLC cost?”, we’ll need to first define what an LLC is and why you should get one in the first place.
 Because for many business owners, it doesn’t matter how much—to start an LLC is to get an edge.

 A Limited Liability Company or LLC is the most popular entity structure available.
 Blending aspects of corporations, partnerships, and sole proprietorships, they are simple and flexible business entities that protect the owners and operators from personal liability.

 This isn’t possible as a freelancer or solopreneur, because with those business types, there is no separation between your business and personal assets.
 So, if you’re ever targeted by a lawsuit, you risk losing EVERYTHING—your savings, home, retirement, and other personal property.